mouseless/baked/docs/architecture/application.md

     .Run();
 ```

 Application runs in phases provided by its layers.
-For example
+These phases come from
+`GetPhases()` or `GetBakePhases()` methods of `ILayer`.

-`HttpServerLayer` uses ASP.NET Core to build a web application which typically
+For example `HttpServerLayer` uses ASP.NET Core to build a web application which typically
 runs in three phases;

 ```mermaid